listenToRipley/Typescript/WEBPACK/README.md

 [Quick start options](https://webpack.js.org/guides/typescript/#basic-setup)

+The bundle document should be added to the scripts in of the html instead of the index file.

+#### tsconfig.json

+"module": "ES2015" - needs to have modules set to this in order to have local access.
+"sourceMap": true - allows the webpack to be mapped back to the original state.

 #### webpage.config
 entry - where to start bundling, based on where the config file is located. modules =